snowflakedb/SnowAlert/docs/_build/html/_sources/getting_started.rst.txt

 Requirements
 ------------

-- Snowflake warehouse
-- AWS account with Lambda
+In order to use SnowAlert, you need a Snowflake warehouse for your data and an AWS account for Lambda.

 Downloading
 -----------